 The story so far...

-Set up by Amity Education Group, which operates a University in Dubai, a Not for Profit Education Foundation with 150,000 students worldwide, Amity International School Abu Dhabi (AIS) opened in September 2015.
-This was the Amity University Dubai's first venture (but certainly not the last) into pre-university education in the UAE.
-Although an Indian organisation, the ethos and curriculum of Amity International School Abu Dhabi is very much a British one.
-A Dubai-based Indian curriculum school opened in 2018 in the centre of the city, together with a pre-school in the popular Emirates Hills area.
+Set up by Amity Education Group, which operates a University in Dubai, a Not for Profit Education Foundation with 170,000 students worldwide, Amity International School Abu Dhabi (AIS) opened in September 2015.
+This was Amity Education's first venture (but certainly not the last) into pre-university education in the UAE.

-In line with its international focus, native English speakers make up 35% of the pupil body; the largest single nationality grouping at Amity International School is Emirati, representing approximately 20% of students.
-UK passport holders represent 17%, followed by Korean (5%), but the school proudly boasts of the 78 different nationalities represented among its students.
+In line with its international focus, the largest single nationality grouping at Amity International School is British, followed by South Korean, South African and Emirati (the latter representing just over 25% of the student community).
+The school proudly boasts of the 86 different nationalities represented among its students.